phwt/Space-Exploration/README.md

-# Space-Exploration :milky_way:
+# Space-Exploration
-This project is part of subject Web Technology <br>
+This project is part of subject Web Technology
 Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang (KMITL).